KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** redrob41

-**Description:** There's just no way around it: Luxa's model is all kinds of fucked up.
+**Description:** There's just no way around it: the NPC Luxa's model is all kinds of fucked up.
 This mod accomplishes a herculean task in getting her to look not just normal, but excellent.

 **Category & Tier:** Graphics Improvement / 2 - Recommended